-As at 31 March 2021, the aggregated amount of the transaction price allocated to the remaining performance obligations under the Group's existing contracts is HK\$2,473,000 (2020: HK\$1,230,000).
-This amount represents revenue expected to be recognised in the future from pre-completion sales contracts for equipment installation and inspection service and rental income from leasing and spare parts entered into by the customers with the Group.
-The Group will recognise the expected revenue in future when or as the work is completed or, in the case of rental income from leasing equipment and spare parts, which is expected to occur over the next 1 to 2 years (2020: next 1 to 2 years).
+As at 31 March 2022, the aggregated amount of the transaction price allocated to the remaining performance obligations under the Group's existing contracts is HK\$32,458,000 (2021: HK\$Nil).
+This amount represents revenue expected to be recognised in the future from pre-completion services contracts for equipment installation and inspection service contracts entered into by the customers with the Group.
+The Group will recognise the expected revenue in future when or as the work is completed, which is expected to occur within the next 2 years (2021: Nil).